-- 3.23 The amount of appropriately supervised practical experience needed for a licence will vary and can be restricted to those procedures which are to be undertaken. - 3.24 The applicant should be able to demonstrate active involvement in protocol development, participation in patient selection, patient preparation and procedure justification, participation in multidisciplinary team (MDT) meetings, clinical evaluation and, within the nuclear medicine facility, day-to-day running of the service.
+- 3.23 The amount of appropriately supervised practical experience needed for a licence will vary and can be restricted to those procedures which are to be undertaken. - 3.24 The applicant should be able to demonstrate active involvement in protocol development, participation in patient selection, patient preparation, justification, participation in multidisciplinary team (MDT) meetings, clinical evaluation and, within the nuclear medicine facility, day-to-day running of the service.
 Such experience will prepare the applicant for patient management problems that may arise for both diagnostic and therapeutic procedures.
-The practical experience for diagnostic procedures should not be limited to reporting alone. - 3.25 As a guide, applicants should have experience of supervising and reporting a number of procedures consistent with the curriculum of the European Board of Nuclear Medicine (EBNM) and the Joint Royal Colleges of Physicians Training Board (JRCPTB), for the procedures applied for. - 3.26 Applicants for a comprehensive diagnostic licence would be expected to have experience of approximately 3000 procedures.
-This level of experience will enable a practitioner to justify, perform, and develop the protocols for those procedures included within the issued licence. - 3.27 If an applicant wishes to hold a licence for a limited range of diagnostic procedures, then the practical experience required is restricted to the range requested. - 3.28 For hybrid imaging, licences will not attest to the holder's knowledge, experience, competence and skill in relation to any use of CT as this is outside the scope of licence.
-The use of CT in nuclear medicine procedures is of course subject to clinical governance considerations7. - 3.29 Practical experience in PET/CT should be obtained through attendance at an established clinical PET/CT centre.
-Mobile PET/CT facilities may contribute to the experience of an individual but are not sufficient to be recognised as the sole source of training. - 3.30 Applicants who wish to provide an FDG-based oncology service should be able to demonstrate active involvement in approximately 600 cases typically over a period of about three months.
-This should be achieved in blocks rather than through sessional involvement and it is recommended that the blocks should be of no less than four weeks' duration.
-Experience gained in this way should ensure a representative patient case-mix. - 3.31 For non-FDG PET/CT procedures, ARSAC would normally expect applicants to demonstrate practical experience specific to each procedure applied for.
-For neurological PET/CT this should include the mentored review of approximately 50 cases (including library cases) for each indication and for cardiac PET/CT this should include the mentored review of approximately 100 cases. - 3.32 To assist applicants for cerebral amyloid PET/CT procedures, additional guidance is available on our website: https://www.gov.uk/guidance/adding-18f-labelled-radiopharmaceuticals-to-a-diagnostic-arsac-certificate
+The practical experience for diagnostic procedures should not be limited to reporting alone. - 3.25 As a guide, applicants should have experience of supervising and reporting a number of procedures consistent with the curriculum of the European Board of Nuclear Medicine (EBNM) and the Joint Royal Colleges of Physicians Training Board (JRCPTB), for the procedures applied for. - 3.26 Applicants for a comprehensive diagnostic licence are expected to have experience of approximately 3000 procedures.
+This level of experience will enable a practitioner to justify, perform, and develop the protocols for those procedures included within the issued licence. - 3.27 For hybrid imaging, licences do not confirm the holder's knowledge, experience, competence and skill in relation to any use of CT as this is outside the scope of licence.
+The use of CT in nuclear medicine procedures is subject to clinical governance considerations[8]. - 3.28 Practical experience in PET/CT should be obtained through attendance at an established clinical PET/CT installation.
+Mobile PET/CT facilities may contribute to the experience of an individual but are not sufficient to be recognised as the sole source of training. - 3.29 Applicants who wish to justify 18F-FDG-based oncology procedures, should be able to demonstrate active involvement in approximately 600 cases typically over a period of about three months.
+This should be achieved in blocks rather than through sessional involvement and it is recommended that the blocks should be of no less than four weeks duration.
+Experience gained in this way should ensure a representative patient case-mix. - 3.30 For non-18F-FDG PET/CT procedures, ARSAC would normally expect applicants to demonstrate practical experience specific to each procedure applied for.
+For neurological PET/CT this should include the mentored review of approximately 50 cases (including library cases) for each indication.
+For cardiac PET/CT this should include the mentored review of approximately 100 cases (including library cases).